Confluex/cookbook/README.md

-# Excuse the Dust - Under Construction
+# Excuse the Dust

-Come back soon for examples which demonstrate how to solve integration problems with Mule ESB.
+We're actively working on these examples.
+Please come back soon for examples which demonstrate how to solve integration problems.